Criteria for Men's Shed Projects

 - We have refurbished the shell of the electrical boxes at the Almonte Fairgrounds.

-- We are presently building raised garden beds for the Clayton Seniors Housing in Clayton, Ontario.
+- We have built raised garden beds for the Clayton Seniors Housing in Clayton, Ontario.

-- We are presently stripping the paint from the shed at the Mill of Kintail in preparation for a fresh coat of paint.
+- We stripped the paint from the shed at the Mill of Kintail and applied a fresh coat of paint.
 Plus we are doing other upkeep items such as weatherstripping and wood repairs.

 - We are in the process of building ship-able bat houses for the Canadian Wildlife Federation.